orenatobr/.hammerspoon/README.md

 # 🍎 Hammerspoon Configuration

 This repository contains a modular configuration for [Hammerspoon](https://www.hammerspoon.org/) — a powerful automation tool for macOS, using Lua scripting.
-The goal is to provide practical automations like auto-lock, brightness control, app-based mouse keep-alive, and more.
+The goal is to provide practical automations like auto-lock, brightness control, app-based mouse keep-alive, smart window focus restore, and more.

 ---